 More people can receive spouse contributions

-The government also increased the cut-off age for spouse contributions from 69 to 74 from 1 July 2020.
-This means a receiving spouse can build their super for longer, assuming they continue to meet the work test from age 67.
+The government also increased the cut-off age for spouse contributions from 70 to 75 from 1 July 2020.
+This means a receiving spouse can build their super for longer.

 Note, contributions received by a spouse also count toward their non-concessional contributions cap.
 Other rules also apply.
 Find out more about spouse contributions.

 If you exceed super contribution caps, additional tax and penalties may apply.
 The value of your investment in super can also go up and down, so before making extra contributions, make sure you understand, and are comfortable with, any potential risks.

 9 tips for first home buyers01 July 2022 | Finance 101 There’s a lot to get your head around as a first home buyer, and the upfront and ongoing costs are only part of it.
 Find out more.
 Read more

 Is my employer paying me the right super?01 July 2022 | Blog Billions of dollars in super go unpaid every year, here’s how you can find out if you’re getting the super you’re owed.
 Read more